BitmasterXor/Delphi_Basic_UDP_Holepunching/README.md

 This project is open-source under the MIT License.

 ## 📧 Contact
-For feedback or questions, open an issue or email directly.
+For feedback or questions, open an issue or contact me directly "Discord: bitmasterxor"

-<p align="center">Built with ❤️ By BitmasterXor using Delphi and Indy Components</p>
+<p align="center">Built with ❤️ By BitmasterXor using Delphi / Embarcadero Rad Studio</p>